cdlib/eschol-ui/README.md

 ### CSS Combinators

-[CSS combinators](https://www.w3schools.com/css/css_combinators.asp) are frequently applied within rulesets in order to easily target specific HTML elements within the component/object without having to write additional rulesets.
+[CSS combinators](https://www.w3schools.com/css/css_combinators.asp) are frequently applied within declaration blocks in order to easily target specific HTML elements within the component/object without having to write additional rulesets.

 For example, the nested `a` in the flower component will render all links within the component as blue: